JarLob/Irv/README.md

 Warning!
 ========

-This is a deeply beta.
-It's still on PoC stage and should not be used (yet) at production environments.
+This is a well-test beta.
+It should be used in a production environments only with the crossed fingers on all the limbs, and is at your own risk.

 Irv
 ===